rujinlong/DeepsmirUD_web/app/www/paper_figs.md

-Highh-resolution of figures in the paper
+High-resolution figures in the paper
 ================

 <center>